MRoc/redux-min-shortcuts/README.md

 npm install redux-min-shortcuts
 ```

-## Example 1
+## Example with react hooks

 Example using hooks binding Undo/Redo to Ctrl+Z/Ctrl+Y for `redux-undo` package.
-All required is to call `useGlobalShortcuts` with a list of shortcuts-to-action-creators array:
+All required is to call `useGlobalShortcuts()` with a list of shortcuts-to-action-creators array:

 ```
 import { useGlobalShortcuts } from "redux-min-shortcuts";